nyu-ossd-s19/azaw502-weekly/project_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

+This project seems friendly for beginner contributors.

 __Do the maintainers respond helpfully to questions in issues?__

+Yes, they do.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__

+They seem fine.

 __Do pull requests get reviewed?__

+Yes.

 __Do maintainers thank people for their contributions?__

+No?
+Kind of?